 Consumer electronics are an integral part of everyday life.
 However, as we move toward complete market saturation in 2019, consumer electronics websites may face many challenges.

 It’s become even more difficult to make a web design stand out of the plenty of unique and stylish consumer electronics websites.
 Although, there are a few companies who beat the competition and became the most recognizable in the market.

 In honor of this increasingly growing industry, we’re listing out 5 of our favorite electronics store designs.
 Let’s take a look at how these sites use web design strategies to make the most out of an already successful niche.

 This headphone manufacturer has taken a more cutting edge approach and created a website design that helps its brand go beyond a shopping experience and transform it into something more interactive and interesting.

 Flashy colors and animations on the homepage attract customer attention and don’t let them even think about abandoning the website.
 Showcasing the products in the interactive way Bose gives customers the opportunity to select the items among the plenty of variations.

-Each page with Bose products shows off a scrolling product features, the variety of color options, a photo gallery, and tech specs.
+Each page with Bose products shows off scrolling product features, a variety of color options, a photo gallery, and tech specs.

 One of the most stunning details on the Bose website is the icon design.
 Just a click on the trendy flat-inspired icons on the left-hand side and you reach the subpage you need.